Employee Retention Credit vs PPP: Can I Claim Both?

 ERC and PPP Interaction

 The IRS has established that the PPP payroll costs reported on the loan forgiveness application in 2020 do not have eligibility for ERC.
-But, there are scenarios in which an employer that received PPP still can still the Employee Retention Credit:
+But, there are scenarios in which an employer that received PPP still can receive the Employee Retention Credit:

 The Application Process